 Reports also continue of a phone scam BC Hydro initially warned customers of in 2014.
 Fraudsters posing as BC Hydro employees contact customers by telephone and ask them to purchase a cash gift card to pay for their overdue account and avoid disconnection of their service.

-A reminder: we don't collect credit card or bank account information over the telephone and we don't accept payment by cash gift cards.
-If you receive a suspicious phone call from someone claiming to represent BC Hydro, hang up and call 1 800 BC HYDRO to verify the call.
+We don't collect credit card or bank account information over the telephone and we don't accept payment by cash gift cards or Bitcoin.
+If you receive a suspicious phone call from someone claiming to represent BC Hydro, hang up and call 1 800 BC Hydro to verify the call.